Letter from C.A. Storey to W. Heffer & Sons Ltd. to rearrange a meeting at the boathouse.

 217 Description archivistique résultats pour Cambridge United Kingdom

 Sans titreLetter from W. Heffer & Sons Ltd. to C.A.
-Storey to send galley proofs 53-63.
+Storey to inform Storey of missing parts for some of the volumes.
+They will send a van to the boathouse on Tuesday morning.

 Sans titre